 1. Develop a Business Plan and Take care of All the Legalities:

 The first step in establishing a resort would be to come up with a viable investment plan to guide your business strategy.
 Opening a resort is a substantial investment that requires a lot of funds.
 It might thus be prudent to apply for loans or secure alternative financing options.
-Setting up a resort requires a different approach from other real estate undertakings, due to the financial resources involved, time necessary to conclude the project, and a number of specialized facilities and construction techniques involved.
+Setting up it requires a different approach from other real estate undertakings, due to the financial resources involved, the time necessary to conclude the project and a number of specialized facilities and construction techniques involved.

 The overall appearance of your resort will be vital in attracting members of your target market.
 One can never believe they’re in a veritable sanctuary away from the bustle of their everyday lives if the resort they are staying in has a shabby and rundown appearance.
 Thus, the resort’s entire design, from the entrances, interiors, exteriors, lobbies, fittings, must be incorporated in a way that will most dynamically make vacationers forget all their troubles and just relax.
 An exotic or contemporary look is generally apt for beach resorts while traditional or modern designs can work well with other resort varieties like those used for skiing or equestrian activities.